 John T. Hanson.
-Mr. Hanson is our Chief Financial Officer, Treasurer and Secretary and has served as Chief Financial Officer of the Company since January 2014 and of VTBH since September 2013.
+Mr. Hanson is our Chief Financial Officer, Treasurer and Secretary and has served as Chief Financial Officer of the Company since September 2013.
 Before joining Turtle Beach, Mr. Hanson served as Executive Vice President and Chief Financial Officer of Dialogic, Inc., a global telecommunications network appliance and software business, from September 2011 to June 2013.
 From June 2013 to September 2013 and from April 2011 to September 2011, Mr. Hanson pursued personal interests.
 From April 2008 to April 2011, Mr. Hanson served as Chief Financial Officer for OneCommunications Corp., a local exchange carrier located in Boston, Massachusetts.
-Mr. Hanson has also previously served as the Chief Financial Officer for Worldport Communications, Inc., Millennium Rail, Inc., and Wace USA, Inc., and in other senior financial positions with Motorola, Inc. and Ameritech, Inc. Mr. Hanson has an M.B.A. from the Northwestern University J.L.
-Kellogg Graduate School of Business and a B.A. in Commerce with an accounting major from DePaul University.
+Mr. Hanson has also previously served as the Chief Financial Officer for Worldport Communications, Inc., Millennium Rail, Inc., and Wace USA, Inc., and in other senior financial positions with Motorola, Inc. and Ameritech, Inc. Mr. Hanson has a B.A. in Commerce with an accounting major from DePaul University and an M.B.A. from the Northwestern University J.L.
+Kellogg Graduate School of Business.
 He is a CPA (inactive) in Illinois and was previously an adjunct professor at the Lake Forest Graduate School of Management.